Getting Started

 • Hot Module Replacement - Instant template updates during development

-This module does not provide the EMarkdown and ETailwind components available in Vue Email.
-They are also not part of the roadmap for future development because they require significant additional code and maintenance.
-Consider using alternative approaches for markdown rendering and utility-first CSS in your email templates.
+This module does not provide the ETailwind component available in Vue Email.
+Currently, it is also not part of the roadmap for future development because it requires significant additional code and maintenance.

 Migration Steps